jeroenterheerdt/grillbuddy/README.md

 # Grill Buddy
 ![](icon.png?raw=true)

 Grill Buddy is your grilling companion, designed to simplify temperature monitoring during barbecues and cookouts.
-It seamlessly integrates with Home Assistant and supports various presets for proteins (such as beef, pork, and fish) and doneness levels (rare, medium, well-done and more).
+It seamlessly integrates with your Home Assistant enabled temperature sensors (probes) and supports various presets for proteins (such as beef, pork, and fish) and doneness levels (rare, medium, well-done and more).
 With Grill Buddy, you can set and monitor the following goals:

 - **Target Temperature**: Specify the desired temperature for your food.
 - **Temperature Range**: Monitor temperatures within specific value ranges.